In short, the answer is a resounding YES. Temporary orders are important.

 What are temporary orders?

 When does a person get temporary orders?
-A person can get temporary orders at almost any time during a case.
-Most commonly, temporary orders are done at the beginning of a case, especially if there are immediate contested issues.
+A person can get them at almost any time during a case.
+Most commonly, they are done at the beginning of a case, especially if there are immediate contested issues.

 What do temporary orders do?